Yalantis/Side-Menu.Android/README.md

 ```

-To add graddle dependency you need to open  build.gradle (in your app folder,not in a project folder) then copy and add the dependencies there in the dependencies block;
+To add gradle dependency you need to open  build.gradle (in your app folder,not in a project folder) then copy and add the dependencies there in the dependencies block;

 <br> for CircularReveal module